stackforge/networking-cisco/doc/source/admin/ml2-nexus-troubleshoot.rst

 Corrective Action
 ^^^^^^^^^^^^^^^^^
+There are a couple possible reasons for this issue:

-It's likely due to connection loss or never having a connection with the switch.
+* It may be due to a connection loss or never having a connection with the switch.
 See the :ref:`connect_loss` for more triage hints details like how to check the state of the switch and configuration errors that can occur.
+* It is possible the hostname is not correctly configured in the neutron start-up file beneath the nexus switch section named `ml2_mech_cisco_nexus`.
+  Depending on the configuration of the OpenStack host, the hostname to configure is the long name `hostname.domainname` which can be derived by running `hostname -f` on the host itself.
+Additionally if you enable debug in neutron start-up config file and search for the log entry `Attempting to bind port {port} on host {hostname}`, the `hostname` in this message is the same name used in Nexus look-ups.
+Configure this name in the neutron start-up file and restart neutron.

 No Nexus Configuration in the neutron start-up file
 ---------------------------------------------------